SpinGo/op-rabbit/README.md

 - Recovery:
     - Consumers automatically reconnect and subscribe if the connection is lost
-    - Messages published can optionally
+    - Messages published will wait for a connection to be available
 - Integration
     - Connection settings pulled from Typesafe config library
     - Asyncronous, concurrent consumption using Scala native Futures or the new Akka Streams project.